Acacia retinodes: Distribution

-In South Australia it is native to the Mount Lofty Ranges from around Mount Clare to Mount Bryan extending down the Fleurieu Peninsula to around Delamere and Normanville in the south and is regarded as a weed further to the south east.
+In South Australia it is native to the Mount Lofty Ranges from around Mount Clare to Mount Bryan extending down the Fleurieu Peninsula to around Delamere and Normanville in the south and is regarded as a weed further to the southeast.
 It is commonly situated on low ranges and hills as a part of Eucalyptus woodland communities.

 Uses

 It is used for environmental management and for ornamental purposes.
 It produces good quantities of gum and its bark is good for tanning.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 In temperate regions it requires a frost-free sheltered spot with full sun.
 Indigenous Australians ate the gum, after softening it in water, to relieve chest pains.

-The plant is grown as a house plant in temperature climates, where it is resistant to most diseases and pests.
+The plant is grown as a house plant in temperate climates, where it is resistant to most diseases and pests.
 It can be grown in almost any well-drained potting soil, but requires ample light and water from spring to summer.
 Watering should be reduced in the fall and winter.
 Repotting is generally necessary at the start of each growth season.
 The plant is usually propagated from seed, but can be propagated from cuttings, though these may take several months to root.